Dabz/ccloudexporter/README.md

 ```
 Usage of ./ccloudexporter:
   -cluster string
         Cluster ID to fetch metric for.
 If not specified, the environment variable CCLOUD_CLUSTER will be used
   -config string
         Path to configuration file used to override default behavior of ccloudexporter
   -delay int
         Delay, in seconds, to fetch the metrics.
 By default set to 120, this, in order to avoid temporary data points. (default 120)
   -endpoint string
         Base URL for the Metric API (default "https://api.telemetry.confluent.cloud/")
   -granularity string
         Granularity for the metrics query, by default set to 1 minutes (default "PT1M")
   -listener string
         Listener for the HTTP interface (default ":2112")
+  -log-pretty-print
+        Pretty print the JSON log output (default true)
   -no-timestamp
         Do not propagate the timestamp from the the metrics API to prometheus
   -timeout int
         Timeout, in second, to use for all REST call with the Metric API (default 60)
+  -verbose
+        Print trace level logs to stdout
   -version
         Print the current version and exit
 ```

 ## Examples